KhronosGroup/SYCL_Reference/source/iface/buffer.rst

 Buffers are containers for data that can be read/written by both kernel and host.
 Data in a buffer cannot be directly accessed via pointers.
-Instead, a program creates an :ref:`buffer-accessor` that references the buffer.
+Instead, a program creates an `buffer-accessor` that references the buffer.
 The accessor provides array-like interfaces to read/write actual data.
 Accessors indicate when they read or write data.
 When a program creates an accessor for a buffer, the SYCL